BioComputingUP/mocafe/README.md

 ```

 ### Singularity users
-We prepared a Singularity recipy to easily create a Mocafe container to run on your system.
+We prepared a Singularity definition file to easily create a Mocafe container to run on your system.
 See the
 [Installation page](https://biocomputingup.github.io/mocafe/build/html/installation.html) for further details.

 ## Demos